canonical/maas/docs/man/maas-import-pxe-files.8.rst

 **ARCHES:**
 Architectures for which images should be downloaded

-To support development setups that run directly from a code branch, it will also look for /etc/maas/import_pxe_files relative to the current directory.

 The script uses `wget` to download the kernel and initrd image for each architecture in ARCHES and each release in RELEASES.
 In addition it copies the Intel-architecture pre-boot loader `pxelinux.0` (plus